Online Tensor Methods for Learning Latent Variable Models: Learning using Third Order Moment

 \section{Learning using Third Order Moment}

-Our learning algorithm uses up to third order moment to estimate the topic word matrix $\mu$ or the community membership matrix $\Pi$.
+Our learning algorithm uses up to the third-order moment to estimate the topic word matrix $\mu$ or the community membership matrix $\Pi$.
 First, we obtain co-occurrence of triplet words or subgraph counts (implicitly).
 Then, we perform preprocessing using second order moment $M_2$.
-Then we perform tensor decomposition efficiently using {\em stochastic gradient descent}~\cite{kushner2003stochastic} on $M_3$.
+Then we perform tensor decomposition efficiently using {\em stochastic gradient descent}~\citep{kushner2003stochastic} on $M_3$.
 We note that, in our implementation of the algorithm on the Graphics Processing Unit (GPU), linear algebraic operations are extremely fast.
 We also implement our algorithm on the CPU for large datasets which exceed the memory capacity of GPU and use sparse matrix operations which results in large gains in terms of both the memory and the running time requirements.
-The overall summary of our approach is as follows: \begin{enumerate} \item Estimate the third order moments tensor $M_3$ (implicitly).
-The tensor is not formed explicitly as we break down the tensor operations into vector and matrix operations. \item Whiten the data, via SVD of $M_2$, to reduce dimensionality via symmetrization and orthogonalization.
-The third order moments $M_3$ are whitened as $\mathcal{T}$. \item Use stochastic gradient descent to estimate spectrum of whitened (implicit) tensor $\mathcal{T}$. \item Apply post-processing to obtain the topic-word matrix or the community memberships. \item If ground truth is known, validate the results using various evaluation measures. \end{enumerate}
+The overall approach is summarized in Algorithm~\ref{alg:otmllvm}.